Vit0rSilveira/Boutique-de-plantao/README.md

 ```

 ### Backend
-1. Acesse a pasta do frontend no seu terminal:
+1. Acesse a pasta do backend no seu terminal:

 ```bash
 cd backend